Skip to content

 url: https://www.mandel.org.uk

-Mandelbrot Explorer is a simple tool to explore the Mandelbrot set.
-The module to create the images and modify their parameters is quite simple and comes with only a few options.
-As such, it won’t let you create stunning artistic pictures, but pure fractal examples.
-Maybe it’s because I’m not too familiar with the program (and I didn’t read the documentation), but I didn’t like the tool to edit the color palettes (like at all).
-Otherwise, it’s a nice generator.
+Mandelbrot Explorer is a simple tool for navigating the Mandelbrot set.
+The module to generate the images and modify their parameters is simple and comes with few options.
+As such, it’s not ideal to create stunning artistic pictures, but it should be enough to produce nice pure fractal examples… if you’re patient.
+Maybe it’s because I’m not familiar with the program or because I haven’t read the documentation, but I didn’t like the tool to manage and edit the color palettes —like at all.
+It’s promising, I have to admit it, with color layering and such.
+Certainly, in its current state there are better options, but it’s a nice generator nonetheless.

 OS: Win